Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 The *Create offer from PIM product* action creates an offer in the *Omni-Channel* module from a *PIM* product.

-In this use case, you want to create an offer for a *PIM* product in two different sales channels: your [online shop](#create-shop-offer) (channel A) and the [POS system](#create-pos-offer) in your retail store (channel B).
+In this use case, you create an offer for a *PIM* product in two different sales channels: your [online shop](#create-shop-offer) (channel A) and the [POS system](#create-pos-offer) in your retail store (channel B).

-[comment]: <> (Wie kann man weitere Verkaufskanäle hinzufügen?
+[comment]: <> (Wie könnte man weitere Verkaufskanäle hinzufügen?
 Weitere Split by action?
 Wo/Wie?
 S. Video)

 ### Create shop offer

 ![Create shop offer](../Assets/Screenshots/OfferCookbook/CreateShopOffer.png "[Create shop offer]")

-To create an offer for your online shop, configure the *Create offer from PIM product* action in the respective branch as follows:
+To create an offer for your online shop, configure the *Create offer from PIM product* action in the corresponding branch as follows:

 #### Settings